Eris-Margeta/dircontxt/README.md

 sudo cp build/bin/dircontxt /usr/local/bin/dctx

 # Verify the installation by checking the version
-dctx -v
+dctx --version
 ```

 ### 3. Add to Shell PATH (If Necessary)

 The `/usr/local/bin` directory is in the default `PATH` on most systems.
-If the `dctx -v` command fails, you may need to add this directory to your shell's configuration file.
+If the `dctx --version` command fails, you may need to add this directory to your shell's configuration file.

 -   **For Zsh (`.zshrc`):**
     ```bash